pablolich/random_zoo_hoi/research_log.md

 code jacobian in julia to check for stability after each simulation is finished.
-To do this, first check that polynomial way of writing this works, then work with the polynomials, by taking the derivative in Julia the name of the file with stability data is "dim_6_div_6_s_1000_normal"
+To do this, first check that polynomial way of writing this works, then work with the polynomials, by taking the derivative in Julia the name of the file with stability data is "dim_6_div_6_s_1000_normal" find a way of, given r, A, B, ..., convert to a polynomial in julia